The way that I roll means that few things give me greater pleasure than when art is used to enhance taking public transport.

 My, ideal rules for an overnight stop are:

-(1) no more than €70 per night
+(1) no more than €80 per night

 (2) within 10 mins walk of the main station, or

-(3) within 20 mins by public transport
+(3) can be accessed within 20 mins by public transport

 (I prefer to stay in an easy to find location right by a tram or metro stop, or local train station, rather than invariably getting lost trying to navigate a 10 minute walk through the streets surrounding a station)